Bernie Guindon: First term as national president

 In Satan's Choice, Guindon and the rest of his club professed to reject materialism, claiming that the only possessions they valued were their motorcycles, and maintained that they were rejecting the conformity of Canadian society.
 That Guindon and his club were rigidly conforming to the code of outlaw biker subculture that originated in California apparently escaped them.
-Shebib's documentary Satan's Choice, with its sympathetic picture of Guindon and his gang as "rebels" against "Toronto the Good" values, gave him an immense amount of attention in 1960s Toronto.
+Shebib's documentary Satan's Choice, with its sympathetic picture of Guindon and his gang as rebels against "Toronto the Good" values, gave him an immense amount of attention in 1960s Toronto.
 Although the values of outlaw biker subculture with its focus on violence, macho masculinity and the acquisition of wealth contrasted with the counterculture values of the hippies, the two subcultures saw themselves as united by a common rejection of the values of Canadian society, and it became common for hippies to glamorize outlaw bikers as the 1960s progressed.
-Guindon and his gang were often into trouble with the law owing to their frequent brawling with other outlaw bikers, but in general Satan's Choice were not into organized crime in their first three or so years, engaging only in petty crime.
+Guindon and his gang were often in trouble with the law owing to their frequent brawling with other outlaw bikers, but in general Satan's Choice were not into organized crime in their first three or so years, engaging only in petty crime.
 Police raids in the 1960s discovered that Satan's Choice members possessed guns, brass knuckles and marijuana, the latter which were as much for their own use as to sell.

-The authorities made it clear that they disapproved of Guindon and starting in late 1966, a police cruiser was almost permanently parked outside of Guindon's home in Oshawa as a way of reminding him that the police were watching him.
+The authorities made it clear that they disapproved of Guindon and, starting in late 1966, a police cruiser was almost permanently parked outside of Guindon's home in Oshawa as a way of reminding him that the police were watching him.
 Visitors to the Guindon home were questioned by the police as they entered and left.
-In 1967, Guindon was present at a Satan's Choice field day in St. Catharines attended by other biker clubs as well with a total of about 200 people present.
+In 1967, Guindon was present at a Satan's Choice field day in St. Catharines attended by other biker clubs as well with a total of about 200 people.
 The anti-riot squad of the Ontario Provincial Police (OPP) showed up in their riot gear and began to advance on the bikers, banging their nightsticks against their shields.
-Guindon organized a response with a microphone saying: "Be cool, be cool, let 'em come".
+Guindon organized a response with a microphone saying: "Be cool, be cool, let 'em come."
 As the anti-riot squad numbered only 100 while the bikers and their girlfriends numbered about 200, the police phalanx found themselves surrounded on the open field.
 Realizing that they were in an untenable situation, the police retreated while Guindon ordered the bikers to charge once he saw the police were out of formation.
-Once out of formation, the anti-riot equipment became a hindrance instead of a help as the policemen were forced to retreat back to their cars.
+Once out of formation, the anti-riot equipment became a hindrance instead of a help as the policemen were forced to retreat to their cars.